George P. Bush: Early life and education

-Bush was born in Houston, Texas, to Jeb and Columba Bush (née Garnica Gallo).
+Bush was born in Houston, Texas, to Jeb and Columba Bush.
 Bush has two siblings: younger sister Noelle Lucila Bush and younger brother John Ellis Bush Jr. Bush attended Gulliver Preparatory School in the Miami area.

 In December 1994, Bush was involved in an incident at his former girlfriend's home after attempting to break in and later driving his car through the front yard.
 His girlfriend's father declined to press charges.
 He graduated from Rice University with a Bachelor of Arts in history in 1998.
 He then attended the University of Texas School of Law from 2000 until 2003, graduating with a Juris Doctor degree.

 Career

 Education

 From August 1998 until June 1999, Bush taught social studies at a public high school in Homestead, Florida.
 Bush accepted an advisory board chair position for charter school organization Uplift Education when the group announced an expansion into Tarrant County, Texas, in 2011.
 Bush had left the board by 2014 to run for Texas Land Commissioner.